nunerajender/character/README.md

 ### Tools

 * Figure out if we can build apps easier on a top of http://harpjs.com
-* Maybe we can include spinner in autoform generator: http://xixilive.github.io/jquery-spinner
 * See if we can make use of this: https://github.com/elclanrs/jq-idealforms
 * Nice autocompletion tool: http://ichord.github.io/At.js/
 * For touch devices (no need for jQuery UI): http://pornel.net/slip/